warner/lothar-blog/drafts/54-spake2-random-elements/54-spake2-random-elements.md

 The traditional way to prove that nobody knows the scalar is to hash some simple string (with limited wiggle room) and somehow convert the hashed output into an element.
 Popular strings include pi, e, sin/cos functions, and the names of the parameters themselves.
 The nominal argument is that you'd have to tamper with the fundamental constants of the universe to have enough control over the output to steer it towards an element for which you already knew the discrete log.

-It turns out to be much easier to choose an arbitrary element in an integer group, like `Zp*`: you treat the hash output as a random member of 0..p-1, then just raise it to `q` (the order of the subgroup).
+It turns out to be much easier to choose an arbitrary element in an integer group, like `Zp*`: you treat the hash output as a random member of 0..p-1, then just raise it to `(p-1)/q` (the "cofactor": `q` is the order of the subgroup).
 The result will be in the right group and will be just as uniformly distributed as the hash output itself.
 There's an example [here](https://github.com/warner/python-spake2/blob/v0.3/spake2/groups.py#L132).

 For elliptic curves, you must turn the hash output into an x (or y) coordinate, recover the other coordinate (giving you a point on the right curve, but not necessarily in the right group), then either check the group order or just multiply (known as "clearing the cofactor").
 [Here](https://github.com/warner/python-spake2/blob/v0.3/spake2/ed25519_basic.py#L269) is the function which does this in my [python-spake2](https://github.com/warner/python-spake2) implementation.